prathibhak127/Financial-Trading-Strategy-Optimization/README.md

 # Financial-Trading-Strategy-Optimization
 SQL analysis of an A/B test comparing two financial trading strategies, focusing on returns, risk, and rollout recommendations.

-# A/B Test Analysis of Financial Trading Strategies (SQL Project)
+# A/B Test Analysis of Financial Trading Strategies

 ## Overview